-VYP teachers talk about their Rituals of Self-care to combat Compassion Fatigue
+VYP Teachers talk about their Rituals of Self-care to Combat Compassion Fatigue

-By: Kristine Ringler, VYP BOD
+Written By: Kristine Ringler, VYP BOD

 Veterans Yoga Project’s Mindful Resilience Training helps teachers better understand the symptoms of post-traumatic stress and other trauma-related disorders, how those symptoms are related to underlying neurobiology, and how to use this understanding to most effectively teach individuals recovering from trauma.

-How teachers take care of themselves is one of the topics that is discussed during the trainings as well.
+How teachers take care of themselves is one of the topics that is discussed during the training as well.
 Rituals and self-care methods are explored and teachers are asked to recognize their own rituals in order to protect against vicarious trauma or compassion fatigue.

 Compassion Fatigue is characterized by physical and emotional exhaustion and a profound decrease in the ability to empathize.
 It is a form of secondary traumatic stress, as the stress occurs as a result of helping or wanting to help those who are in need.